Eigenfunctionals for positive operators

 As for the \textbf{orbit ideal}, it refers to the smallest vector subspace containing the orbit $\TN v=\{T^n v : n\in\NN\}$ and closed under order intervals.
 The orbit is said \textbf{order-bounded} if it admits some upper bound in $V$.

 \begin{rem} The mild assumptions of \Cref{thm:KR} cannot be dropped.
 First, without the non-singularity assumption there might not exist any non-zero positive functional $J$ at all.
-Secondly, $J$ cannot in general be defined on all of $V$; consider e.g.\ $v=\delta_0$ for the right shift $T$ in $V=\ell^\infty(\ZZ)$.
+Secondly, $J$ cannot in general be defined on all of $V$; consider e.g.\ $v=\delta_0$ (the Kronecker delta) in $V=\ell^\infty(\ZZ)$ for the right shift $T$.
 Lastly, regarding the boundedness of the orbit, one could guess that it is assumed to ensure $t\leq 1$, but the situation is more interesting than that:

 (i)~Even if arbitrary eigenvalues $t$ are allowed, the order-boundedness cannot be dropped completely.
 See \Cref{exam:no-Krein-Rutman} below.